ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 > @api {v1} /dedicated/server GET  /dedicated/server/{serviceName}
 >

-and you can set it in the payload of the following API call :
+You also can set it in the payload of the following API call :

 > [!api]
 >